 Behold this handsome pentacle from Clavicula Salomonis Regis : ex idiomate Haebreo versa.
 This work is attributed to Abraham Colorni. c.a.
 1750-1799.
-The manuscript image comes from the Kislak Center for Special Collections, Rare Books and Manuscripts at the University of Pennsylvania.
+The manuscript image comes from the Kislak Center for Special Collections, Rare Books and Manuscripts at the University of Pennsylvania in Philadelphia.
 The work is also known as UPenn Ms. Codex 1673.

 The Kislak material summary aids in framing this manuscript.
 It reads: